 Donald’s musical influences have never come directly from the harmonica world, however.
 Rather, they have been predominantly from the west-coast Scottish pipe and Gaelic music exponents on accordion – and to some extent from fiddlers and pipers.
 It is no wonder that he is recognised for making the (tremolo) harmonica “sound like an accordion”.

-These days Donald generally performs with his very compact three-piece lineup: Màrtainn Skene (accordion/keyboard) or Ross Wilson (keyboard/accordion/double bass) – whichever one may be available – and Donnie MacKenzie (acoustic guitar) – THE DONALD BLACK BAND
+These days Donald generally performs in a very compact three-piece lineup with Màrtainn Skene (accordion/keyboard) and Donnie Mackenzie (acoustic guitar) – THE DONALD BLACK BAND